 If you can just use those two pieces of PPE you will prevent many injuries and long term ill health effects.

 P100 For 100% protection from non oil based and oil based products use a P100 mask.
 The P100 indicates oil proof, it filters 100% and is considered high efficiency (HE).
 I use a P100 for staining, spray painting, oil based paints, spray adhesive, and demoing.
-Masks are not the most comfortable thing, can be somewhat of a nuisance and lets face it they really aren’t that sexy, but I think you would agree that lungs are pretty important.
+Masks are not the most comfortable thing, can be somewhat of a nuisance and lets face it they really aren’t that sexy, and you look like an alien to any passerby but I think you would agree that lungs are pretty important.